ABCxFF/diepindepth/protocol/serverbound.md

 ## **`0x0B` JS Result Packet**

 This packet is the evaluated result of the [`0x0D` Int JS Challenge](/protocol/clientbound.md#0x0d-int-js-challenge-packet) packet.
 It sends the evaluation id and the result.
+The server will immediately close an existing connection incase the result is invalid (wrong result or the result does not match the given evaluation id).
+This does NOT ban the client's ip address from further reconnection to the same server.
 In older builds, this packet could also be a response to `0x0C` JS String Challenge, which is now no longer fully existing; so this packet is able to encode any type of result, meaning that it could send a string or integer.

 Format:
 > `0B vu(id) any/vu(result)`